abhi-sathvika/recipes-and-ratings/README.md

 ### Rating on minutes

--**Null Hypothesis**: Rating is not MAR dependent on the minutes column.
+- **Null Hypothesis**: Rating is not MAR dependent on the minutes column.

--**Alternative Hypothesis**: Rating is MAR dependent on the minutes column.
+- **Alternative Hypothesis**: Rating is MAR dependent on the minutes column.

--**Test Statistic**: Difference in means
+- **Test Statistic**: Difference in means

--**Results**: The results show a p-value of 0.06, which is greater than the significance level at 0.05.
+- **Results**: The results show a p-value of 0.06, which is greater than the significance level at 0.05.
 Since the p-value is greater, we can fail to reject the null hypothesis of, so Rating is not MAR dependent on the minutes column.

 <iframe src="assets/minutes-missing-dependency.html" width="800" height="600" frameborder="0"></iframe>